amartincolby/Rust-Quick-Guide/README.md

     /* In the above, lifetimes must be annotated because the compiler cannot infer the lifetimes of argument references passed in.
-The argument annotations declare a function lifetime of 'a.
+The argument annotations declare a generic lifetime of 'a.
 Using single letters is simply convention, not a requirement.
 Next, `x` and `y` must have the _same as or greater than_ the base lifetime of the function. lifetime, and that the return value will have that lifetime as well.
 Essentially identical